 - Sickle cell trait

-Clinical Examination and Symptoms of Kidney Infection
+Clinical Examination and Symptoms

 - Costovertebral tenderness

-It is usually associated with symptoms of cystitis, which include increased frequency, urgency, dysuria and supra pubic tenderness.
+It is usually associated with symptoms of cystitis, which include increased frequency, urgency, dysuria, and suprapubic tenderness.

-- Recent history of urinary tract instrumentation
+- A recent history of urinary tract instrumentation

-- Multidrug resistant pathogens
+- Multi-drug resistant pathogens

 - Urinary tract obstruction